ongas/hs-price-tracker/docs/integration_docs/buywisely_product_api_contract.md

 - `product.description` (string): Product description.

 ## 2. Extraction & Mapping Rules
+- Offers with a price of 0.0 (zero) must be ignored.
+If, after filtering, all current offers have a price of 0.0, an exception must be raised to signal an extraction bug.
 - The `offers` list must be robustly traversed, regardless of its nesting in the hydration data.
 - The `url` field in the entity must always be set to the `seller_product_url` of the lowest-priced offer.
 - No fallback or alternative fields are to be used for the seller URL.